What is Requirements Gathering: Definition & Tools | Complete Guide

 - Keep an inventory of “Great Questions” I believe that successful requirements elicitation interviews begin with preparation.
 Many analysts think they can just go sit with a user and figure out what they want.
 That is not the case.
 Analysts need to research the problem domain and think about the questions they need to ask.
 The primary difference between expert analysts and novice analysts lies in the ability to recognize situations and apply the proper tools (i.e. questions) that are appropriate for the situation.
 Experienced analysts tend to ask similar types of questions – they know they get the best results.
 When conducting an interview watch for instances where a particular question or specific phrasing of a question works well in getting you the information you need.
 When that happens write it down.
 Add to the list as you become more experienced.
 Having these questions available makes preparing for interviews quicker.
 These questions, or versions of them, will serve you well for nearly any project.
 Put them in your “toolbox” of questions.

 - What “points of pain” are we trying to solve?
 This is a great question for getting to the real business problem.
-We often get into projects assuming we all understand why we’re doing them.
+We often get into projects assuming we all understand why we’re doing it.
 Let’s make sure.
 Let the user describe the pain he is hoping will be alleviated by this project.
 I asked a user this one time to have them respond that they had no idea what pain this project was supposed to alleviate.
 Not a good scenario.
 An alternative to this question is to ask what user this project needs will fill.

 - What would happen if we did not implement this project?
 This kind of question can help get a feel for the criticality of the project.
 If the users do not feel it is critical, maybe we should rethink why we are using precious resources at this point in time for this effort.